Bible, Bible Study

 1. Andy Stanley is not an apostle personally commissioned by Christ to set up the New Testament church.
 James and those other guys mentioned in Acts?
 They were.
 Andy doesn’t have the authority to change New Testament ecclesiology, which is permanently and inextricably hitched to the Old Testament.

-2. Acts is generally a descriptive book, not a prescriptive one.
+2. Acts is generally aย descriptive book, not aย prescriptive one.
 While there are certain principles we can learn from Acts and follow, it’s a history of the establishment of the first century church, not a step by step list of instructions to implement in today’s church.
-If there were a church today that was insisting Gentiles become Jews before they could become Christians, Acts 15 would be applicable.
-But I don’t know of any churches like that, do you?
+If there were a church today that were insisting Gentiles become Jews before they could become Christians, Acts 15 would be applicable.
+But, except for the heretical Hebrew Roots movement, I don’t know of any legitimate churches like that, do you?

 3. The two church scenarios Andy is trying to make analogous aren’t.
 No church I know of requires unbelievers to understand, agree with, or even have read whatever Old Testament passages Andy thinks are problematic prior to becoming a Christian.